jhqtok/ExperimentFramework/docs/user-guide/circuit-breaker.md

 1. Increase `FailureRatioThreshold` (too strict)
 2. Increase `MinimumThroughput` (premature from small sample)
 3. Increase `BreakDuration` (not enough time to recover)
-4. Check if trial has intermittent issues needing fixing
+4. Check if condition has intermittent issues needing fixing

 ### Fallback Not Working